socotecio/django-socio-grpc/docs/features/proto-serializers.rst

 Special Case of SerializerMethodField
 =====================================

 DRF ``SerializerMethodField`` class is a field type that returns the result of a method.
 So there is no possibility to automatically find the type of this field.
-To circumvent this problem, Django Socio gRPC introduces function introspection where we are looking for return annotation in the method to find the prototype.
+To circumvent this problem, DSG introduces function introspection where we are looking for return annotation in the method to find the prototype.

 .. code-block:: python